anisengupta/driving_theory/sphinx/_build/html/_sources/guide.rst.txt

 .. image:: ../images/image_answers/captions_dict.png

-In the event that it cannot find a caption to the image, a fallback caption will be returned: *'No caption found'*
+In the event that it cannot find a caption to the image, a fallback caption will be returned: *'No caption found'*.

 The process then analyses the question and returns the caption that is the closest matching answer: